bornfight-studio/b-creative/README.md

 `npm link` will install your cloned repo as a global module, as if it was installed through public npm repository.
 You can read more about it [here](https://yeoman.io/authoring/).

-Then generate your new project by running command `yo b-creative` and follow the instructions.
+Then generate your new project by running command `yo generator-b-creative` and follow the instructions.
 The generator will prompt you with some additional info, but recommended way of generating a new project is that you first `cd` into project you want the scaffold to be output.

 ## Usage